-I have thrown in the towel; the same towel that has wiped, for the past three months, sweat from machines I never really understood, in the gym where I never really belonged.
-It was inevitable that sooner or later my mental resolve would weaken but ironically it has occurred when my body was showing signs of strengthening.
-For the first time in my life, I have defined muscle; I have biceps, triceps, and some other ones that I only know by the dull aches that last for days.
-So why I have I quit the gym?
+I have thrown in the towel.
+The same towel that for the past three months has wiped sweat from machines I never really understood, in the gym where I never really belonged.
+It was inevitable that sooner or later my mental resolve would weaken but ironically it occurred when my body was finally showing signs of strengthening.
+For the first time in my life, I have defined muscle: I have biceps, triceps, and some other ones that I only know by the dull aches that last for days.
+So why have I quit the gym?

 These changing rooms are disgusting for so many reasons.
 They are ripe with sweat and aerosol deodorant; every surface dripping with condensation and smelling like a whorehouse.
-It is a claustrophobic temple to body odour, and an experience not unlike being imprisoned in a huge testicle.
+It is a claustrophobic temple to body odour – an olfactory experience not unlike being imprisoned in a huge testicle.
 I am the prude in his boxers, watching the floor, as beef-cakes strut about in their birthday suits like peacocks at a Roman orgy, assessing each other, aspiring and admiring.

 For the past few weeks, my relationship with the gym has gone from bad to worse.
 I have decided to end it.
 Now I wander around flexing my newly developed biceps.
 It was my way of saying, yes, it has been worth it; my very own, down-scaled ‘look at me’ routine.
 With my gym membership cancelled, I am now alone.
 As I examine my muscles in the mirror, I know that no one is looking but, despite myself, something inside stirs, a yearning for an appreciative gaze.

 For more body awkwardness read what it’s like to have hayfever when you’re me.